-If these data have grabbed your interest, and you would like to learn more about explainer videos, then this article is for you!
-Together, we will cover the 6 main types of explainers and the purposes they serve.
+If these data have grabbed your interest, and you even considered using explainer videos, then this article is for you!
+Together, we will cover everything you need to know about explainer videos: what makes a good explainer video, the 6 main types of explainers, and how they can enhance your marketing strategy.

 Are you ready?
 Cool!
 Grab a cup of coffee, get comfortable, and let’s go!

 There are two broad categories of explainer video: animated and filmed.
-The former one, in turn, has several subcategories, which we will discuss shortly.
+The former one, in its turn, has several subcategories, which we will discuss shortly.
 Animated explainer video uses illustrated characters and backgrounds to explain a product or service to potential buyers.
-Animations are fun to watch, which is why most people don’t mind dedicating а minute or two to watching one when they come across it.
+Animations are fun to watch, which is why most people don’t mind dedicating а minute or two to watch one when it comes across.

 As you probably guessed, character animations feature a character placed in an animated environment.
 The character usually encounters a certain problem or need, which is then solved with a product or service.

 These videos are effective as they make the audience identify with the character.
-Having had the same problem, the audience relates to the character's frustration, as well as their relief at finding a solution.
+Your potential customers most probably had the same problem, and will probably relate to the character's frustration.

-By the end of the video, the problem is solved and the character is happy.
-This tempts the audience to solve that annoying problem in their own lives by buying the product.
-The purchases are made, and the explainer video has served its purpose.
+By the end of the animated video, the problem is solved and the character is happy.
+This will tempt the audience to buy the product to solve the problem in their own lives.

-Okay, let's bring an example to make things clearer.
+Here's an example to make things clear.
 In this explainer video by Scripted, the main character struggles to keep up with content creation for her blog.
 Until...
 Scripted comes to her assistance.
-It offers an easy and affordable way to get the required content written by freelance writers, saving her both time and stress.
+It offers an easy and affordable way to get the required content written by freelance writers, saving the character both time and stress.

-You can create your own character animation using ready-made online templates.
+In case you want to create your own character animation, it can easily be done with ready-made online templates.
 These usually feature the same characters placed in different settings.
 In each scene, the character is either performing a certain action or expressing an emotion.
 All you have to do is search for the suitable scenes and adjust them in the right order.
 Here’s a good example from our Explainer Video Toolkit.

 As for the script, you can either add it to the text field, or record a voice-over.
 Whichever you choose, make sure it matches your visuals.
 Once you’re done, add a music track to your video so that it’s even more engaging to watch.